suapapa/blog/content/_index.md

 ---
-title: "Homin Lee's blog"
+title: "Homin Lee's blog - Arbitrary Hacking Logs"
-description: "Arbitrary Hacking Logs"
+# description: "Arbitrary Hacking Logs"

 # 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.
 # theme_version: '2.8.2'